 Common Elements and Linking Tables

 The “relational” part of a database is its ability to relate, or join, information from multiple tables.
 In most databases, some tables have one or more elements in common, such as a customer number that is found in both the customer table and an order table.
 Although a customer has only one record in the customer table, that customer may have dozens of records in the order table–one for each purchase.
 Linking tables together with common elements creates a temporary “virtual table” that contains useful combinations of information.
 For example, a manager wants a list of customers and the last date they bought something.
 The name is in the customer table, but the date is in the order table.
 By temporarily joining the customer and order tables, the manager can obtain both pieces of information.

 Most relational databases use the Structured Query Language (SQL, pronounced either as the letters, “ess-kew-el”, or sometimes as “sequel”), a software language that lets programmers build databases and access the information in them.
 In SQL, the SELECT statement retrieves information from databases, UPDATE changes data, and DELETE removes records from tables.
 A simple example of a SELECT that lists all records in a “customer” table might look like the following statement:

 To see a few more basic SQL commands and to get a feel for how the language structures queries, we have an introductory guide as well.

 Vendors and Major Products

 Examples of commercial relational databases include Microsoft’s SQL Server (MSSQL), Oracle Corporation’s Oracle and IBM’s DB2.
 MySQL, MariaDB, and SQLite are open source databases, available for free (paid options of these open source implementations are also available that include various levels of support).

-Atlantic.net offers managed hosting services which include a layer of business-essential managed services to your hosting packages.
-Contact us today for more information .
+Atlantic.net offers VPS hosting as well as managed hosting services which include a layer of business-essential managed services to your hosting packages.
+Contact us today for more information..